sider/sider-docs/docs/tools/shellscript/shellcheck.md

       - shebang: true
 ```

-`shebang: true` is a special form. if enabling this form, Sider will analyze files including a [shebang](<https://en.wikipedia.org/wiki/Shebang_(Unix)>) like `#!/bin/sh` even if they do not have a file extension like `.sh`.
+`shebang: true` is a special form. if enabling this form, Sider analyzes files including a [shebang](<https://en.wikipedia.org/wiki/Shebang_(Unix)>) like `#!/bin/sh` even if they do not have a file extension like `.sh`.

-For example, if you have a file named `hello` including the following content, Sider will analyze it.
+For example, if you have a file named `hello` including the following content, Sider analyzes it.

 ```sh
 #!/bin/sh